booklibrary16/socialSkill/ForWork/Exercise/职场修炼手册/NextJobPlan.md

 4,rewrite a new book,that means my source is from the web,the tieba,the luntan,and so on.
 5,rewrite the language,that means i will create my own language,this is the top learning type.
 6,Often,the model is that,it is true or not,everything will be changed into this simple model like this,everything is created and build in my brain and the world only give me the answer :is it true or not.for my learning ,this is the best way to learn and make me smarter.good,i will do this.So which model is the most useful for me,just like this:Imaging all the time when i am awake,make judgement and prove it,during the time ,i will grow up ,I believe this will be the way to help me to know the world and help me to deal with all the problem on my way to success and i will read more book,the suppose will be the beginner,and the ansewer will be the end and the new beginner at the same time ,it is ok.This way will define my time.Everyone and everything abhout me ,every problem will be provede on this way,so here this is the way,I will go,everyone will go ,during the time ,i will improve it,to help me to solve the more problem,i like this way,but at 2019,11,26,I do not know whether it can help me or not ,but the reality will give me the answer,I will expect it,So now what i will do is just to do it.Beautiful!
+7，Two or more like pc or phone to learn at the same time .

 Seven，About learning the new language:
 1,To Just write the algorithm ,i just need to learn the algothm,and forget the other.